BayatGames/conventions/docs/glossary.md

 **MVC (Model-View-Controller)**: A software design pattern commonly used for developing user interfaces.

+**Mermaid**: A JavaScript-based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.

+**Monorepo**: A version control repository that holds the source code for multiple projects or components.

 ## N

 **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.